-*Note* Signer order refers to the order the documents should be touched.
-If the applicant employee should sign a document first they should have their form set to '1' and the service rep should have theirs set to '2'.
+*Note* Signer order refers to the order in which the documents we be interacted with.
+If the applicant should sign a document first, they should have their form set to '1' and the service rep should have theirs set to '2'.

 *Note* If this page should be listed in any language other than English, the form needs to have already been built in the desired language via the HRCenter Form Builder.

 After selecting 'add localization', you will be able to select the language representing the form: